andresfb/recettes/README.md

 # Recettes
-An webapp to catalog my recipes
+A webapp to catalog my recipes